sophia-stewart/my_ds_notes/til.md

 10-06-21: I learned how to convert a string from 12-hour format to 24-hour format.

 10-07-21: I learned how to use imports.

+10-08-21: I learned how to specify a key for the min and max functions.